 A central data repository is immensely useful in any organization that creates content, but it can be problematic to access if the storage devices that hold the data are formatted for a specific operating system.

 Storage virtualization alleviates that problem by presenting the data to each computer in the format it expects while storing it in a generic, compatible format that minimizes data loss.

 Data virtualization has a lot of benefits over directly storing data on individual hard drives.
-Data virtualization:
+Data virtualization is:

-- Lets administrators quickly implement safety measures such as RAID mirroring and parity checks to minimize the chance of data loss during a drive failure.
+- Safe: Administrators can quickly implement safety measures such as RAID mirroring and parity checks to minimize the chance of data loss during a drive failure.

-- Presents data to clients as if it was stored on a single drive, simplifying access.
+- Simple: Presents data to clients as if it was stored on a single drive, simplifying access.

 We’ve discussed ways to virtualize servers, workstations, and network-attached storage, but what about virtualizing networks and the devices that connect them together?
 Many network devices that are used physically can be virtualized to minimize cost and make management easier: